Skip to content

 Facilities

-On the main campus, we have a fully equipped wood shop, metal shop, printmaking, and ceramics studios, and a digital output lab with high-resolution scanners and printers (shared with MFA Photography), as well as dedicated campus galleries which are utilized in the spring semester for second-year students to mount individual thesis exhibitions.
+On the main campus, we have a fully equipped wood shop; metal shop; printmaking, jewelry, and ceramics studios; and a digital output lab with high-resolution scanners and printers (shared with MFA Photography).
+We also have dedicated campus galleries which are utilized in the spring semester for second-year students to mount individual thesis exhibitions.
 There are many opportunities to show work in a variety of traditional and non-traditional spaces both on campus, and students are encouraged to organize, curate, and participate in a wide range of exhibitions.

 Graduate Fine Arts facilities are outstanding.
 Students have individual studios located at Dock 72 in the Brooklyn Navy Yard.
 We have a wood shop, metal shop, plaster-mold making shop, and a light studio for documenting artwork, as well as installation and exhibition spaces.
 We also have a large communal critique space with computers, a printer, and a lounge with a kitchen.